-BlueJackal is a platform for engaging with and creating visual narratives, comics, picture books and initiating dialogue and learning within these contexts through interactive programs.
-It is run by three core members, Shivangi Singh, Shefalee Jain and Lokesh Khodke.
-Vasvi Oza was also part of initiating as well as running BlueJackal till June 2019.
+BlueJackal is an independent platform for engaging with, creating and publishing visual narratives, comics, picture books and initiating dialogue and learning within these contexts through interactive programs.
+It is currently run by Shivangi Singh, Shefalee Jain, Lokesh Khodke and Sharvari Deshpande.

 BlueJackal was born in 2015 of a desire for, as well as the ever receding possibility of, togetherness.
 We see coming together with all its temporariness, contradictoriness, conflict as well as possibilities.
 As writers, artists, researchers we have often felt compelled by and yet wary of what constitutes the 'limits' or the defining borders of our callings.
 We have realized both, the need to draw these strategic boundaries and the will to dissolve them.
 BlueJackal is a platform for exploring this conundrum in its creative, political and philosophical dimensions.
 We are interested in seeing what 'contamination' and 'cross breeding' through unforeseen associations can bring to this platform.